inductiva/inductiva/docs-sources/api-functions/cli/auth.md

 # inductiva **auth** [\[subcommands\]](#subcommands) [\[flags\]](#flags)

-The `inductiva auth` command allows you to manage your authentication on Inductiva API.
+The `inductiva auth` command allows you to manage your authentication on the Inductiva API.

 This is a fundamental aspect of your experience: you will only be able to start machines and launch simulations after you are authenticated.
-Ooce authenticated, your credentials will be stored locally for future sessions.
+Once authenticated, your credentials will be stored locally for future sessions.
 However, you will need to perform the authentication step from every device you want to use Inductiva from.